Derde: Origins and pre-colonial era

+Colonial and post-colonial era

-When the French colonial forces in 1907 made the first raids in northern Chad, the derde asked for the help of the Ottomans, who responded by establishing a few garrisons in Tibesti; but they were evacuated when the Ottomans were forced to cede Libya to Italy.
+When the French colonial forces in 1907 carried out their first raids in northern Chad, the derde asked for the help of the Ottomans, who responded by establishing a few garrisons in Tibesti; but they were evacuated when the Ottomans were forced to cede Libya to Italy.
 The first French troops arrived later in 1914, but a moderate degree of control was exercised only from the 1930s.
 The derde collaborated with the French, retaining or even increasing this way their political and religious authority.

 Chad became independent in 1960, and in 1965 the Chadian administration settled itself in Tibesti.
-The derde, Oueddei Kichidemi, saw himself stripped of his powers by the new government, provoking him in going in exile in 1966, an event considered the signal of the start of the Chadian Civil War in the north.
+The derde, Oueddei Kichidemi (the father of rebel leader and future president Goukouni Oueddei), saw himself stripped of his powers by the new government, provoking him in going in exile in 1966, an event considered the signal of the start of the Chadian Civil War in the north.
+The Chadian regime and its close ally France then struck an agreement with rival Teda chiefs to promote them politically and invest in the region in exchange for loyalty against Oueddei.
 The derde became now for the first time a national symbol through his opposition to the government, a role that after 1975, when the derde returned in Chad, was never to be recovered again.

+Throughout his rule from 1990 onward, Idriss Déby frequently reinforced the political co-optation of the derde while simultaneously oppressing or arresting those chiefs suspected of sympathizing with opposition movements.